 This is a case study on Criminal Damage and assault charges involving an accused with schizophrenia.

 Our client was arrested for attacking a police station.
 He threw a rock through a window, damaged some cars, and made threats to police officers.
 On the face of it, it seemed like he had a vendetta against the police.
-However, when Jessica Clothier – our lawyer who acted on the client’s behalf – met him in the cells upon his arrest, she realised very quickly that he was extremely unwell.
+However, when we met him in the cells upon his arrest, we realised very quickly that he was extremely unwell.
 He was suffering from hallucinations which made him think the police were putting voices inside his head.

 The case was heard at the Melbourne Magistrates’ Court.
 The charges were:

 We conducted a successful bail application which led to the client being released on bail.
 He then went to a clinic which assisted him by giving him anti-psycotic medication and a case worker.
 A psychiatric report was obtained which diagnosed the client with schizophrenia.
 We also obtained a character reference from the client’s family which outlined the positive aspects of his personality.

 We case conferenced the matter and got most of the charges withdrawn or amended.
 We then conducted a plea and tendered the psychiatric materials and references.
 In particular, we highlighted that the client has been diagnosed with schizophrenia and that he was suffering psychosis at the time of the offending.
 Hence this was a case of Criminal Damage and assault charges involving an accused with schizophrenia.
 The matter proceeded as a plea of guilty to Criminal Damage, Reckless Conduct Placing a Person in Danger of Serious Injury, and Threat to Inflict Serious Injury.